-Today, the shift in global growth to the Asia-Pacific will create new opportunities for the Māori export economy as consumers in emerging markets increasing look for safe food and high-quality services.
-Māori strengths of relationship building and cultural identity are highly valued in these markets.
-The ability for Māori to weave a rich story that is strongly linked to cultural values such as whakapapa (genealogy), whanaungatanga (relationships) and kaitiakitanga (guardianship) around their products will continue to command a high premium in some of New Zealand's key markets.
+Looking ahead, the shift in global growth to the Asia-Pacific will create new opportunities for the Māori export economy as consumers in emerging markets increasing look for safe food and high-quality services.
+The Māori strengths of relationship building and cultural identity are highly valued in these markets.
+The ability for Māori to weave a rich story that is strongly linked to cultural values such as whakapapa and kaitiakitanga around their products will continue to command a high premium in some of New Zealand's key markets.

 The Pacific offers a unique opportunity to cultivate authentic trade and development partnerships and models that are strongly embedded in the common whakapapa of Māori and Pacific peoples.
-PACER-Plus countries have expressed strong interest in learning from the development of the Māori economy.
+PACER Plus parties have expressed strong interest in learning from the development of the Māori economy.

-PACER Plus: What are the benefits to Māori?
+PACER Plus: What are the potential benefits to Māori?

 This agreement has the potential to ignite a stronger foundation for Māori and Pacific Island Country economies looking to deepen economic relations.
 It builds on already strong relationships in the region and will open valuable exchanges of successful businesses based on cultural models of care, sharing best practise from building the Māori economy in New Zealand, to unlocking indigenous innovation and enterprise.

-The relationship and connections between Māori and with Pacific Island countries are deep with a long-standing history.
-We have a growing population of New Zealanders who identify as both Pacific and Māori, constituting 22,884 in 2013.
-The opportunity to work in collaboration with Māori and Pasifika communities in New Zealand can potentially improve prosperity through engagement such as business to business activities, digitising indigenous language and culture, renewable energy models or by providing pathways for goods and services exports.
+The relationship and connections between the Māori and with Pacific Island countries are deep with a long-standing history.
+We have a growing population of New Zealanders who identify as being of Māori and Pacific Island descent.
+The opportunity to work in collaboration with Māori and Pasifika communities in New Zealand can potentially improve prosperity through business to business activities, digitising indigenous language and culture, renewable energy models or by providing pathways for goods and services exports.